diona-katzlein/Valorant-Launcher/README.md

 # Download
 [Download Here](https://github.com/isekai-id/Valorant-Launcher/releases)

+# Legal
+This project is not affiliated with Riot Games or any of its employees and therefore does not reflect the views of said parties.
+This is purely a fan-made project to enhance VALORANT's skin inventory management.

+Riot Games does not endorse or sponsor this project.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.

-# Legal & Copyright
+# Copyright
 Copyright © 2022 Isekai Software Tech.
 This software freeware and freeuse.
 Copyright © 2022 Riot Games, Inc. Riot Games, VALORANT, and all related logos are trademarks, service marks and/or registered trademarks Riot Games, Inc.